 The Tommy Thompson Park Bird Research Station (TTPBRS) was established in 2003 to aid in the understanding and protection of birds and their habitats through monitoring, education and research.
 Tommy Thompson Park (TTP) is recognized as a globally significant Important Bird Area (IBA) by Birdlife International and its the Canadian partners for its significance to populations of nesting waterbirds and migratory species.
 The combination of an "urban wilderness" with internationally significant bird life and close proximity to a large city makes TTP an ideal venue for a permanent center for bird studies and education.

-The TTPBRS is an initiative of Toronto and Region Conservation and is operated in partnership with the Conservation Foundation of Greater Toronto (CFGT).
+The TTPBRS is an initiative of Toronto and Region Conservation and is operated in partnership with the The Living City Foundation.

 We are monitoring bird populations at TTP and in various locations across the Toronto region to contribute to national and international bird population studies and also to inform local conservation initiatives.
 Monitoring programs of TTPBRS serve The Living City vision of TRCA.
 Our programs include, Migration Monitoring, Monitoring Avian Productivity and Survivorship and the Great Lakes Marsh Monitoring Program among others.